jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/engineering-log.md

 Compatibility and portability are important.
 It saves a lot of time rewriting code just to run the same functionality on another computer.

 ### Issues and Fixes
-I wrote my code on Mac OS, which means that the code cannot compile on the Windows platform.
+I wrote my code on macOS, which means that the code cannot compile on the Windows platform.
 I tried to learn about coding Windows programs and actually write some code for it.

 ### Accomplishments and Next Steps
 Learned a bit about Windows.